lexithomas/Lexi_Portfolio/README.md

 ## Situation

 The e-commerce industry has been a focal point for understanding consumer behavior, market trends, and product performance.
 Amazon, as one of the largest online marketplaces, serves as a rich repository of data.
-The goal of this project was to analyze Amazon sales data, sourced from Kaggle, to provide actionable insights for businesses and researchers alike.
+The goal of this project was to analyze Amazon sales data, sourced from Kaggle, to provide actionable insights.

 ## Task